Here are some of the best ways to find an apartment –

 Step 1: Figure Out the Area You Want to Live In

-Before you decide to look for apartments to live in, you need to decide what area what works for your lifestyle.
-Think of these factors to help you narrow down a particular area –
+Before you decide to look for apartments to live in, you need to decide what area best fits your lifestyle.
+Think of these factors to help you narrow down a particular area or neighborhood –

 - Do you want to live near a school or workplace?

 - What kind of amenities do you want to be close to?